Skip to page body Home A-Z Government Community

 Print

-Sarasota County provides help to neighborhoods interested in keeping their ponds and waterways in good shape through the Neighborhood Environmental Stewardship Team (NEST).
+Sarasota County provides help to neighborhoods in maintaining healthy stormwater ponds through the Neighborhood Environmental Stewardship Team (NEST).
+Occasionally, ponds may experience low oxygen levels that cannot support aquatic life, which can lead to fish kills.

-• Warm water holds less oxygen than cold water.
+• Warm water which holds less oxygen than cooler water.

-• Rainy weather washes grass clippings and other vegetation into lakes where the decomposition process further reduces oxygen levels.
+• Rainfall that has washed grass clippings and other vegetation into a pond where the decomposition process reduces oxygen levels.

-In a week or less, fish kills typically resolve themselves naturally through the consumption of the fish by birds and wildlife and through decomposition of the fish carcasses.
+In most cases, fish kills resolve on their own within a week or less.
+Fish are naturally removed by birds and other wildlife, as well as decomposition.
 Low-oxygen fish kills are natural occurrences and typically do not cause permanent damage to the ecosystem or to fish populations.
-Some species, like tilapia, are more likely to suffocate than are other species.
+Some species, like tilapia, are more likely to suffocate than other species.

 To report a fish kill of concern call the Sarasota County Contact Center at 941-861-5000.